taiki-e/cargo-llvm-cov/README.md

         --output-path <PATH>
             Specify a file to write coverage data into.

             This flag can only be used together with --json, --lcov, or --text.
 See --output-dir for --html and --open.

         --output-dir <DIRECTORY>
             Specify a directory to write coverage reports into (default to `target/llvm-cov`).

             This flag can only be used together with --text, --html, or --open.
-            See also --output-path.
+See also --output- path.

         --ignore-filename-regex <PATTERN>
             Skip source code files with file paths that match the given regular expression

         --doctests
             Including doc tests (unstable)